littensy/reflex/docs/docs/reference/roact-reflex/reflex-provider.md

 # &lt;ReflexProvider>

-`<ReflexProvider>` lets you specify a producer to use with Roact Reflex in your application.
+`<ReflexProvider>` lets you specify a producer to use with Roact Reflex in your app.

 ```tsx
 <ReflexProvider producer={producer}>